-This data reflects the vision of all development process participants and is adjusted by the Business Analyst based on competitor and end-user research.
-All this creates an excellent base for timely project completion and the success of the finished product.
+This data reflects the vision of all development process participants and is adjusted by the BAs based on competitor and end-user research.
+The above Discovery phase steps create an excellent base for timely project completion and the success of the finished product.

 A clear plan containing all the necessary requirements for the product is laid out